cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 A customer with a dog named "Lord Gumzies" is insisting on a moulded nameplate, they do not want a 3D print because "3D prints look all weird and ribbed".

-There is something you could do --- you could try and cobble together your own mould out of polystyrene, and glue it to the shelf temporarily.
-It won't last as long as a steel mould, and you can't ask your technician to pour hot plastic into it, but maybe they can pour silicone into it instead.
+While you can't make a new steel mould, you could try and cobble together your own mould out of polystyrene, and glue it to the shelf.
+Your polystyrene mould won't last as long as a steel one, and you can't ask your technician to pour hot plastic into it, but maybe they can pour silicone into it instead.

 A polystyrene mould is what a `&'a str` is.
-That cheeky `'a` thing is similar to `'static` from before, and it's called a "lifetime".
-Lifetimes are a topic for another post --- all you need to know is that a `&'a str` has a lifetime specifier `'a` which tells you how long the mould is going to last for.
+That cheeky `'a` thing is similar to `'static` from before, and it's called a "lifetime". `&'a str` has a lifetime specifier `'a` which tells you how long we can safely point to the polystyrene mould (after that lifetime is up, all bets are off).

-Rust's compiler can often (but not always) figure out how long a variable needs to last for, all on its own.
+Rust's compiler can often (but not always) figure out how long a variable or reference needs to last for, all on its own.
 Well done, Rust.

 To convert a `String` to a `&'a str`, we do this:
 {% highlight rust %}